Robust multiple change-point detection for multivariate variability using data depth: Simulation study

-In order to choose $\alpha$, we rely on the simulation study.
-Figure \ref{fig:alpha} shows the empirical mean squared error of $\hat{\ell}$ under Algorithm \ref{alg:wbs} for a range of $\alpha$ values.
+In order to make a practical recommendation for the parameter $\alpha$, we rely on the simulation study.
+Figure \ref{fig:alpha} shows the empirical root mean squared error of $\hat{\ell}$ under Algorithm \ref{alg:wbs} for a range of $\alpha$ values.
 Each curve is for a different combination of parameters in the first simulation scenario.
 The depth function used was Mahalanobis depth (for computational ease).
 Figure \ref{fig:alpha} shows that choosing $\alpha$ in the range $(0.75,1.25)$ works well.
-Similar plots under the second simulation scenario can be found in the supplementary material.
+Similar plots under the second simulation scenario can be found in Appendix \ref{app::add_sim}.